google-research/language/language/multiberts/README.md

 ## Statistical Library

-The script [`bootstrap.py`]() is our implementation of the Multi-Bootstrap, a non-parametric procedure to help researchers estimate significance and report confidence intervals in MultiBERTs experiments.
+The script [`bootstrap.py`](https://github.com/google-research/language/blob/master/language/multiberts/multibootstrap.py) is our implementation of the Multi-Bootstrap, a non-parametric procedure to help researchers estimate significance and report confidence intervals in MultiBERTs experiments.
-Additional details are provided in out [demo Colab]() and the [MultiBERTs paper]() (work in progress).
+Additional details are provided in our [demo Colab](https://github.com/google-research/language/blob/master/language/multiberts/multi_vs_original.ipynb) and the [MultiBERTs paper](https://arxiv.org/pdf/2106.16163).

 ## How to cite

 ```
-Work in progress.
+@article{sellam2021multiberts,
+  title={The MultiBERTs: BERT Reproductions for Robustness Analysis},
+  author={Thibault Sellam and Steve Yadlowsky and Jason Wei and Naomi Saphra and Alexander D'Amour and Tal Linzen and Jasmijn Bastings and Iulia Turc and Jacob Eisenstein and Dipanjan Das and Ian Tenney and Ellie Pavlick},
+  journal={arXiv preprint arXiv:2106.16163},
+  year={2021}
+}
 ```

 ## Contact information